 Now present day America and a group of fun loving college kids set out to explore a remote woodland.
 As they joyfully embark on their mission, they have no idea of the horrendous surprise that fate has in store for them…

 One thing that you can be sure of is that by 1987, there were no surprises to be found amongst slashers and this plot sticks close to the general slasher sense of things for the most part.
-For example there’s the classic over clichéd ‘camp-fire tale’ scene, where low and behold one of the group jumps out to give everyone a good old scare.
-Then they all split up to have sex, drink beer and get killed and the movie ticks all the boxes in its effort to stick to the guidelines of Friday the 13th.
-Jefferson Richard who had worked in cinema for years as a producer and still does to this day, did a fair job with building a horror environment.
+We get the classic over clichéd ‘camp-fire tale’ scene for example, where low and behold one of the group jumps out to give everyone a good old scare.
+Then they all split up to have sex, drink beer and get killed, whilst making sure that the movie ticks all the boxes in its effort to ‘pay tribute’ to Friday the 13th.
+Jefferson Richard, who had worked in cinema for years as a producer and still does to this day, did a fair job with building a horror environment.
 Some of the stalking sequences in the forest were nicely lighted and the fog helped to add to the feeling of desolation.
-He pulls off one effective false scare too and in a strange move, he inter-cuts the most graphic killing with a sex scene.
+He pulls off one effective false scare too and in a strange move, inter-cuts the most graphic killing with a sex scene.
 In fact on recollection, the film is quite ‘weirdly’ edited.
 It cuts away from the action in parts with no real rhyme or reason and although it doesn’t drastically have an effect on the runtime, there were some unusual decisions being made when they chopped together the footage.